usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 </details>

-- When the ZMQ broker is enabled, `run.sh` on the base directory starts all generated UEs.
-It starts all but the lowest-numbered UE as background processes, then starts the lowest-numbered UE in the foreground while monitoring every selected UE for PDU-session establishment.
-The generated broker has one uplink input per UE, so the UE processes are started together before PDU-session checks.
+- When the ZMQ broker is enabled, `run.sh` on the base directory starts all but the lowest-numbered UE as background processes, then starts the lowest-numbered UE in the foreground.

 > [!NOTE]
 > To configure a specific emulated UE set, pass the UE numbers to the top-level generator, for example `../generate_configurations.sh 1 2 3 4`.
 The generated broker creates one downlink and one uplink branch for each requested UE, and the top-level `run.sh` launches the generated UE set unless explicit UE numbers are passed to `run.sh`.
 UE numbers above the preloaded subscriber set still require subscriber registration in the 5G Core.